-In a sampling of McDonald’s Worker Compensation Claims last year, approximately 20% of the claims had the potential of being denied for various reasons.
+In a sampling of your restaurant Worker Compensation Claims last year, approximately 20% of the claims had the potential of being denied for various reasons.
 Obviously, everyone wants to pay legitimate claims, but paying fraudulent claims really hurts your long-term insurance costs.
 Know the possible fraudulent signs and document the details during your accident investigation.
 With the right insurance company partner, this information could result in the claim being denied.
 Preventing illegal activity is every ones responsibility.

 Know the Warning Signs:

 The alleged injury occurs first thing on Monday morning, or the injury occurs late on Friday afternoon but is not reported until Monday.

 2. Suspicious Providers:

 An employee’s medical providers or legal consultants have a history of handling suspicious claims, or the same doctors and lawyers are used by groups of claimants.

 3. Conflicting Descriptions: